-The Sapphire Is a stone of a celestial colour and a heavenly nature.
-I

-The Ruby Shines with an intensely red nature.
+The Sapphire Is a stone of a celestial colour and a heavenly nature.¶ The Ruby Shines with an intensely red nature.\\ t The most concentrated hardness of all stones combines for the generation of the adamant.
+The white adamant has its body from Mercury, and its congulation from the spirit of Salt. - Ibid., c.
+14.

 The Carbuncle.
-A solar stone, shining by its own nature like the sun. †† The Coral Is a white or red stone, not transparent.
-It grows in the sea, out of the nature of the water and the air, into the form of wood or a shrub; it hardens in the air, and is not capable of being destroyed in fire. ‡‡
+A solar stone, shining by its own nature like the sun.
+The Coral Is a white or red stone, not transparent.
+It grows in the sea, out of the nature of the water and the air, into the form of wood or a shrub; it hardens in the air, and is not capable of being destroyed in fire.

-- The body of the Emerald is derived from a kind of pet Mercury.
-It receives from th colour, coagulated with spirit of Salt.
-Ibid., c, 12. - † The most concentrated hardness of all stones combines for the generation of the adamant, white damant has its body from Mercary, and its coagulation from the spirit of Salt. tlad., c.
-14. - ‡ Fortified by experience, which is the mistress of all things, and by mature theory, based on experience, I affirm that the Magnet is a stone which not only undeniably attracts steel and iron, but flux also the same | were over the matter of all diseases in the whole body of man.-De Corallis.-See Herbarrus Theophrasti. - § The Pearl is a seed of moisture.
-It generates milk abundantly in women if they are dencient therein.- De Aridura. - "The Jacinth, or Hyacinth, is a gem of the same genus as the Carbuncle, but is inferior thereto in its nature.- De Elemento Aqua, Lib.
+• The body of the Emerald is derived from a kind of petrine Mercury.
+It receives from the same its colour, coagulated with spirit of Salt. -Ibid., c.
+12.

+Fortified by experience, which is the mistress of all things, and by mature theory, based on experience, I affirm that the Magnet is a stone which not only undeniably attracts steel and iron, but has also the same power over the matter of all diseases in the whole body of man.-De Corallis.
+See Herbarus Theophrasti.

+The Pearl is a seed of moisture.
+It generates milk abundantly in women if they are deficient therein.-De Aridura.

+&quot; The Jacinth, or Hyacinth, is a gem of the same genus as the Carbuncle, hut is inferior thereto in its nature.-De Elemento Aqua, Lib.
 IV., Tract IV., c.
+11.

-11. - ¶ In the matter of body and colour the Sapphire is generated from Mercury (the prime principle).
+&quot;In the matter of hody and colour the Sapphire is generated from Mercury (the prime principle).
 It is formed over white Sulphur and white Salt from a pallid petrine Mercury.
 Hence white Sapphires frequently occur because a white Mercury concurs in the formation.
-In like manner a lute-coloured Mercury sometimes produces a day-like line. -- Ibid., c.
-15. - The Ruby and similar gens possessing a ruddy hue are generated from the red of Sulphur, and their body is of patrine Mercury.
-For Mercury is the body of every precious stone, -- Ibid., c.
-13. - 11 The Carbuncle is formed of the most transparent matter which is conserved in the three principles.
+In like manner a lute-coloured Mercury sometimes produces a clay-like hue. - Ibid., c.
+15.

+•• The Ruby and similar gems possessing a ruddy hue are generated from the red of Sulphur, and their body is of petrine Mercury.
+For Mercury is the body of every precious stone. - Ibid., c.
+13.

+the Carbuncle is formed of the most transparent matter which is conserved in the three principles.
 Mercury is the body and Sulphur the colouring thereof, with a modicum of the spirit of Salt, on account of the coagulation.
-All fight abounds therein, because Sulphur contains in itself a clear quality of light, as the art of its transmutation demonstrates.
-Ibid., c.
-11. - the There are two species of red Corals one a dull red, which varies between sub-purple and semi-black; the other a resplendent and brilliant red.
+All light abounds therein, because Sulphur contains in itself a clear quality of light, as the art of its transmutation demonstrates.-Ibid., c.
+11.

+There are two species of red Corals - one a dull red, which varies between sub-purple and semi-black; the other a resplendent and brilliant red.
 As the colours differ, so also do the virtues.
 There is also a whitish species which is almost destitute of efficacy.
-In a word, as the Coral diminishes in redness, so it weakens in its qualities.-Herbarius Theoberasti: De Corallis.
+In a word, as the Coral diminishes in redness, so it weakens in its qualities.-Herbarius Theophrasti; De Corallis.

 The Chalcedony Is a stone made up of different colours, occupying a middle place between obscurity and transparency, mixed also with cloudiness, and liver coloured.
-It is the lowest of all the precious stones.
+It is the lowest of all the precious stones.\

 The Topas Is a stone shining by night.
-It is found among rocks.†
+It is found among rocks. †